-We are all about the latest and most innovative ways to take care of our skin here at Byrdie HQ, so when PRP injections became popular courtesy of Kim Kardashian West and other notable industry influencers, we took notice.
+We are all about the latest and most innovative ways to take care of our skin here at Byrdie HQ, so when Platelet-Rich Plasma (PRP) injections became popular courtesy of Kim Kardashian West and other notable industry influencers, we took notice.
 One of our editors even tried the treatment for herself.

 So, what are PRP injections, you ask?
 Well… it’s complicated, though we’re sure you’ve seen the “vampire facial” photos circulating the internet.
 To break things down, we spoke to three top dermatologists, who let us in on what all the fuss is about.
 Turns out, the scary-looking treatment may just be a modern miracle.
 Keep reading to find out more.